zeroxoneafour/polonium/docs/usage.md

 ### Resizing tiled windows with your mouse

 By pressing the KWin tiles key (default - `Meta+T`) a tile configuration menu will appear.
 Adding or removing tiles will not have a lasting effect, but resizing tiles will for engines that support it.
 The clients of these tiles will be automatically resized as well.
+In this menu, you can also adjust gaps and padding by editing the setting in the top right corner.

 ### Moving windows with your keyboard